dgroup/docker-unittests/readme.md

 Kindly ask you to raise the issue in case of any suggestions regarding another ways\languages.

 1. Define an [*.yml file](./.guides/image-tests.yml) with tests.
-   For now only `UTF-8` is supported, user-specific encoding will be implemented in scope of [#41](https://github.com/dgroup/docker-unittests/issues/41).
    ```yml
    version: 1